-"AFFO payout ratio" is calculated as distributions per unit divided by the AFFO per unit diluted.
+"ACFO payout ratio" is calculated as distributions paid divided by ACFO.

-"NOI" is defined as rental revenue from properties less property operating expenses as presented in the statement of income prepared in accordance with IFRS.
-Accordingly, NOI excludes certain expenses included in the determination of net income such as general and administrative expenses, fair value adjustments and amortization.
+"NOI" is a non-IFRS financial measure and is defined as rental revenue from properties less property operating expenses as presented in the statement of income prepared in accordance with IFRS.
+Accordingly, NOI excludes certain expenses included in the determination of net income such as interest, general and administrative expenses, fair value adjustments and amortization.